-- Checkout the main branch locally and run axom/scripts/make_release_tarball.sh --with-data This will generate a two tarballs of the form Axom-v0.3.1.tar.gz and AxomData-v0.
-3.1.tar.gz each consisting of the axom source and data respectively. - Upload the tarballs for the corresponding release, by going to the Github Releases section and Edit the release created earlier. - Attach the tarball to the release. - Add a note at the top of the release description that indicates which tarball consists of all the submodules, e.g., "Please download the Axom-v0.3.1.tar.gz tarball below, which includes all of the Axom submodules as well" - Update the release.
+- Checkout the main branch locally and run axom/scripts/make_release_tarball.sh --with-data Run this script from the top level axom subdirectory.
+This will generate a two tarballs of the form Axom-v0.3.1. tar.gz and AxomData-v0.3.1.tar.gz consisting of the axom source and data respectively. - Upload the tarballs for the corresponding release, by going to the Github Releases section and Edit the release created earlier. - Attach the tarball to the release. - Add a note at the top of the release description that indicates which tarball consists of all the submodules, e.g., "Please download the Axom-v0.3.1.tar.gz tarball below, which includes all of the Axom submodules as well" - Update the release.